What is it?

 - Prone to bias: cluster RCTs are prone to confounding.
 In traditional RCTs, which randomise individual participants to treatments, the randomisation minimises selection bias by distributing confounding factors (both known and unknown) between groups.
-However, in cluster trials there may be similarities within clusters that cannot be addressed through randomisation.
+However, in cluster trials there may be similarities within clusters (and differences between different clusters) that cannot be addressed through randomisation.

 - Concealment of treatment allocation not possible: this can lead to biased recruitment in cluster trials.
 Alternatively, participants can differentially refuse consent to participate in the trial, which can be another source of selection bias and also lead to dilution bias.
-However, measurements of outcomes can be blind to allocation; therefore use of intention-to-treat analyses is essential.
+Measurements of outcomes can nevertheless be made blind to treatment allocation, in which case it is important to use intention-to-treat analysis.

 - Large sample size needed: the unit of randomisation is a group or cluster of people, so a larger number of participants are needed to achieve the same statistical power than for a traditional RCT.